teambit/bit/docs/workspace.md

 <namespace>/<component name>/<scope name>/<component version>

-This structure enables your project to use components with the same names (or namespaces), in multipile versions, in the same project.
+This structure enables your project to use components with the same names (or namespaces), in multiple versions, in the same project.

 The implementation, specification, configuration and distribution files are all located in the leafs of the tree.